GesJeremie/Greek-language/README.md

 Yesterday / htes

-Have a good one / Ta leme
+Have a good one / Ta leme (Ta pame)